jonnylangefeld/jonnylangefeld.com/_posts/2018-10-07-python-flask-base-project.md

 requests==2.19.1
 pytest==3.8.0
 ```
-Now that we got that packes coverd, that get installed on docker build, only the `app/` directory is missing.
+Now that we got that packages covered, that get installed on docker build, only the `app/` directory is missing.

 ### The `app/` Directory

-Actually in the simplified folder struckture above, I left most of the contents of the `app/` directory out to confuse less in the beginning.
+Actually in the simplified folder structure above, I left most of the contents of the `app/` directory out to confuse less in the beginning.
 Bet now that we unwrapped the different parts of the repo, let's look at it's contents:
 ```
 ├── app
 │   ├── app.py